giocomai/giorgiocomai_eu/content/project/journey-to-armenia-mandelstam/index.md

 In his lifetime Mandelstam published several collections of poetry, prose, memoirs and literary essays.
 Fascinated by Italy, he chose Dante to expose his own poetics, dedicating his famous *Conversation* to the Tuscan poet.

-In 1933 he wrote the* Stalin* *Epigram,* apoem strongly critical of the dictator and the communist regime.
+In 1933 he wrote the *Stalin Epigram*, a poem strongly critical of the dictator and the communist regime.
 The poem led to his arrest, deportation and sentencing to hard labour in a Siberian gulag where he died, probably towards the end of 1938.

 Following the sentence by the soviet authorities, his work disappeared from public circulation.
 His wife **Nadezhda Mandelstam** (Saratov 1899 -- Moscow 1980), who escaped arrest, managed to conceal numerous texts and, not trusting paper, preserved most of Osip's poems by memorising them.